Law Office of Aida Doss Havel

 In 1984, I received my Juris Doctorate, and after taking and passing the North Carolina Bar exam, began working as a Staff Attorney at the North Carolina Court of Appeals.
 After two years at the Court, I left to go into the private practice of law.
 I worked on my own for almost two years, then joined a large firm for one year, then a medium-sized firm for three years.
 For thirteen years, from 1992 through 2005, I was in a partnership, Doss & Willis, LLP, which focused primarily on family law cases, and it was in these cases, as difficult and challenging as they are, that I found great satisfaction in my work.

 Throughout my legal career, I have represented pro bono clients, done volunteer work for the Women’s Center Legal Hotline, drafted pleadings in the File-It-Yourself Clinic, and lectured at many legal education seminars, paralegal classes, and law school classes.
-I have a particular interest in collaborative law and alternatives to litigation, and am currently working on a Master’s Degree in Conflict and Peace Studies.
+I have a particular interest in collaborative law and alternatives to litigation, and earned a Master’s Degree in Conflict Resolution in 2015.

-I am happily married to John Michael Havel, a graphic designer working for the Environmental Protection Agency in Research Triangle Park.
-I am active in Unity Church of the Triangle, and am interested in finding positive, holistic, practical, and spiritual solutions to what appear to be thorny and difficult problems.
-My interests include bridge, international travel, performing arts of all kinds, cats, and the Outer Banks of North Carolina.
+I am happily married to John Michael Havel, a retired graphic designer for the Environmental Protection Agency in Research Triangle Park.
+I am interested in finding positive, holistic, practical, and spiritual solutions to what appear to be thorny and difficult problems.
+My interests include bridge, international travel, performing arts of all kinds, and cats.
+My husband and I live in Salvo, on Hatteras Island, on North Carolina’s Outer Banks.

 Site developed by Morgen Broadcasting in collaboration with John M. Havel Design.